 Dr. Edward Karpman is highly skilled in the treatment of erectile dysfunction.
-He focuses on treating the person more than the symptom, and staying on top of modern trends gives him more options to treat your ED.
+He focuses on treating the person more than the symptom, and staying on top of modern trends gives him more options to treat your ED, such as Shock Wave Therapy in Mountain View.
 Schedule a consultation to see what he can do to get you back in the game.

 Let Sensation Flow

 The holy grail in all fields of medicine has been the ability to restore or regenerate the function of normal healthy tissues.
 The discovery of stem cells holds much promise to this end.
 Stem cells are pluri-potential cells in our body that have the ability to differentiate into healthy new cells, tissue, or organs.
 Erectile dysfunction has been an area of scientific research for stem cells now for over a decade.
 Researchers have tried injecting stem cells into the penis for many years.
 The difficulty was keeping those stem cells localized to the penis making regenerative injection therapy ineffective for E.D.